landywei/SURPRISE3D/README.md

 > **Honest caveat.** This 22.95% number is *not* directly comparable to
 > any other Surprise3D evaluation in the literature, because both the
-> filtered val set (n = 8,229 vs. the upstream nominal 10,198) and the
+> filtered val set (n = 10,174 in the canonical pinned JSON used at
+> ckpt 10; the original ad-hoc-filtered runs reported n ≈ 8,229) and
-> set of trainable instances differ.
-The right way to read it: under
+> the set of trainable instances differ.
+The right way to read it:
-> our preprocessing, vanilla Reason3D scores 22.95% — and we treat that
+> under our preprocessing, vanilla Reason3D scores 22.95% on the
+> earlier ad-hoc filter — and at ckpt 10 on the pinned filter
+> (n = 10,174) it scores **24.64%** (§4.1).
+We treat the latter
 > as the floor that CriterionV3 and Chain v3 CoT need to beat *on the
-> same preprocessing pipeline* (which they do; see §4).
+> same preprocessing pipeline* (which they do on per-instance metrics;
+> see §4).

 ---